fjcalzado/Asynchronous-Javascript/readme.md

 The goal of this guide is to explain asynchronous programming in Javascript with the help of clean and easy figures to grasp key concepts in a glimpse.

-First of all, let's review some of these concepts before entering into deeper detail.
+Let's review some of these concepts before going deeper into Javascript.

 # Synchronous vs Blocking vs Asynchronous vs Non-blocking